Fill out the appropriate application form for your child's age. These are available from:

 Spare seats cannot be offered on vehicles where fares can be paid.

-Refer to the School transport spare seats T&C found further down this page for more information.
+Refer to the School transport spare seats T&C found further down this page for more information and contact Education Transport to apply.

 Costs - This is dependent on age of pupil and distance as follows: